Is It Worth It to Buy a Video Game More Than Once?

 I’ve had physical copies of games end up broken because the disc got scratched to hell and gone, or was broken.
 So in that case I would obviously want another one.

 Especially if the disc version you have breaks, right?
-That and it's just more convenient to download a game and install it without having to search for it in your closet or cupboard somewhere, where all it does for eleven months out of a year is gather dust.
+In general, it's more convenient to download a game and install it without having to search for it in your closet or cupboard—where it sits for eleven months out of a year—gathering dust.
 And no discs means no disc changing with bigger games.

-If I were to come across a boxed copy of something like, say, System Shock 2.
-I would buy it, depending on the price, even though I already have it on both GOG and Steam.
+If I were to come across a boxed copy of something like, say, System Shock 2, I would buy it, depending on the price, even though I already have it on both GOG and Steam.
 You can display box copies on shelves or in display cabinets.
-You can’t do that with digital copies, unless you were to say, make a box and a CD with print out graphics, and even then it wouldn’t quite be the same, no matter how good it looks.
+You can’t do that with digital copies, unless you were to, say, make a box and a CD with the print out graphic.
+Even then it wouldn’t quite be the same, no matter how good it looks.

-Handling a box and a disc gives both more chance of wear and breaking, so having a digital copy—the only thing that can go wrong is the usual data file corruption and bullshit that happens on your harddrive.
+Handling a box and a disc increases the chance of wear and breaking, so having a digital copy—the only thing that can go wrong is the usual data file corruption and bullshit that happens on your hard drive.

 I already owned Duke Nukem 3D: Atomic Edition on GOG.com, but then Devolver announced that they would release Duke Nukem 3D: Megaton Edition on Steam.
-This comes with not only a DosBox based copy of Duke 3D, but also a high resolution version complete with source port—and you get the three officials expansion packs too.
-GOG doesn’t have these extras, and it doesn’t look like they ever will either, so when it was on sale I grabbed it.
+This comes with not only a DosBox based copy of Duke 3D, but also a high-resolution version complete with the source port—and you get the three officials expansion packs, too.
+GOG doesn’t have these extras, and it doesn’t look like they ever will, so I grabbed it when it was on sale.

 Another thing that makes a Steam copy superior to a GOG copy, even for now with Galaxy, is multiplayer.
 There’s just much better support for it.
 Once GOG can fix their client and ensure cross platform compatibility with Steam, than okay, go ahead and buy it on GOG.
 Otherwise, you’d better like singleplayer.